BYTESHAUS/read-write/README+/software/QA/README+/code-quality.md

 ### But it ought to be of superior grade for sky-scraping, heavy-duty, or complex constructions.

-### As in buildings, poor quality leads to menacing cracks, which no design clamps can hold for long.
+> ### As in buildings, poor quality leads to menacing cracks, which no design clamps would hold for long.

 </td></tr></table>